History and culture

 Efforts to first conserve native vegetation in this area began in 1918 when Puketitiri resident Frank Hutchinson bought a forest stand to save it from the saws.
 His friend Guthrie Smith later wrote that this purchase "was not the chance whim of a wealthy man…it was paid for not in coin, but in personal frugalities and self denials."

 Later in 1930 residents petitioned for the preservation of at least one stand of the magnificent forests.
 This became Ball’s Clearing Scenic Reserve after the colourful local figure Jack Ball, the man who reputedly pulled his own plough.

 You can follow the Kaweka Heritage Trail, which includes descriptions of places of historical, cultural and scenic interest.
-Brochures are available at Department of Conservation offices and Information Centres in Hawke’s Bay.
+Brochures are available at DOC offices and information centres in Hawke's Bay.

 Know before you go